littlecolumns/little-geocoder/README.md

 ### Downloading

-You can download the latest release [from GitHub](https://github.com/jsoma/simple-visual-geocoder/releases/download/v0.1/SimpleVisualGeocoder.zip).
+You can download the latest release [from GitHub](https://github.com/jsoma/simple-visual-geocoder/releases/latest) - just pick the one that's appropriate for your system.

 ### Simple How-To